-- A copy of the procurement justification or business case; - Copies of all requests for qualifications, quotations, proposals and tenders used to qualify and select the vendor; and - Information regarding all vendor debriefings.
+- A copy of the completed procurement requisition form or business case; - Copies of all requests for qualifications, quotations, proposals and tenders used to qualify and select the vendor; and - Information regarding all vendor debriefings.

 4. MANDATORY REQUIREMENTS

 Peel CAS must comply with the following 25 mandatory requirements set forth in the BPS Procurement Directive.